jameskbai/Quick-Diagnosis/README.md

-# How to run the code:
+# How to run the backend:
 `npm install; node index.js;`

 # API documentation